-I've worked at the Open University since 1992 and am now Professor of Astrophysics Education in the Department of Physical Sciences and also Vice President of the Royal Astronomical Society and am Editor-in-Chief of the journal Astronomical Review.
+I've worked at the Open University since 1992 and am now Professor of Astrophysics Education in the Department of Physical Sciences.
+I'm a former Vice President of the Royal Astronomical Society and am Editor-in-Chief of the journal Astronomical Review.

 My research interests are in various aspects of time domain astrophysics with a current focus on stellar photometry from wide field surveys to investigate close binary stars.
 I carry out research on all sorts of variable stars, including white dwarfs, neutron stars and black holes, and I edit the International Exoplanet Newsletter.
 I am co-lead for the materials and learning objects for the PLATO Education and Public Outreach Coordination Office in support of ESA's mission to discover rocky exoplanets in Earth-like orbits around Sun-like stars.

 My Erdos-Bacon-Sabbath number is 13.

 Disclaimer: notwithstanding the house style of the Conversation - I realise that “the Moon”, “the Sun”, and “the Solar System” should be capitalised in my articles, but am unable to change this.